 The Upper Mill has been fully restored to working order and today produces about ten tons of flour a year.
 The Lower Mill remains much as it was before its restoration and is used to demonstrate parts of the milling process that usually take place out of sight.

-The first recorded miller at Heatherslaw was in the 14th century and she was a woman, though was listed only as ‘Nicholas Graham’s widow’.
-A long list of millers followed in her floury footsteps.
-Today millers continue in time-honoured fashion; harnessing the power of water to drive the machinery that turns grain into flour.
+The first recorded miller at Heatherslaw was in the 14th century, the millers today continue in time-honoured fashion; harnessing the power of water to drive the machinery that turns grain into flour, just as they have done across the centuries.